-Chapter 3 is divided into technical sections (e.g., Section 3.1, Aesthetics) that present for each environmental resource issue area the physical environmental setting, the regulatory setting, standards of significance from which impacts are measured, analytical methods, an evaluation of potential impacts to the environment, and, where required, potentially feasible mitigation measures for identified significant impacts.
+Chapter 3 is divided into technical sections (e.g., Section 3.1, Aesthetics) that present for each environmental resource issue area the physical environmental setting, the regulatory setting, standards of significance from which impacts are measured, analytical methods, an evaluation of potential impacts to the environment, and, where required, feasible mitigation measures for identified significant impacts.
 Each section includes an analysis of project-specific and cumulative impacts for each issue area.

-The technical environmental sections each begin with a description of the Proposed Project's environmental setting and the regulatory setting as it pertains to a particular issue.
-The environmental setting provides a point of reference for assessing the environmental impacts of the Proposed Project and its alternatives.
-The environmental setting describes existing conditions at the time the NOP was circulated for the Proposed Project (February 2018).
-An Adjusted Baseline is considered in this EIR (see discussion below in Section 3.0.5) to account for nearby development in the Hollywood Park Specific Plan area.
+The technical environmental sections each begin with a description of the project's environmental setting and the regulatory setting as it pertains to a particular issue.
+The environmental setting provides a point of reference for assessing the environmental impacts of the Proposed Project and project alternatives.
+The environmental setting discussion addresses the conditions that currently exist at the time the NOP was circulated for the Project (March 2018), prior to implementation of the project.
+In addition to the baseline environmental setting that exists as of March 2018 (and as described briefly in Section 2.4.3 of the Project Description), an adjusted baseline environmental setting is also considered in this EIR (see discussion below in Section 3.0.5).
 The regulatory setting presents relevant information about federal, state, regional, and/or local laws, regulations, plans or policies that pertain to the environmental resources addressed in each section.
-Each technical environmental section includes a discussion of whether there are any inconsistencies between the Proposed Project and applicable general plans, specific plans, and regional plans.

 Next, each section presents significance criteria, which identify the standards used by the City of Inglewood to determine the significance of effects of the Proposed Project.
-CEQA Guidelines section 15064.7 states that "... a lead agency may consider thresholds of significance previously adopted or recommended by other public agencies or recommended by experts, provided the decision of the lead agency to adopt such thresholds is supported by substantial evidence."
+Section 15064.7 of the State CEQA Guidelines states that "...a lead agency may consider thresholds of significance previously adopted or recommended by other public agencies or recommended by experts, provided the decision of the lead agency to adopt such thresholds is supported by substantial evidence."

 A methodology and assumptions description in each section presents the analytical methods and key assumptions used in the evaluation of effects of the Proposed Project, and is followed by an impacts and mitigation measures discussion.
 The impact and mitigation portion of each section includes one or more impact statements, prefaced by an impact number in bold-faced type.
 An explanation of each impact is followed by an analysis of its significance.
-The impact discussion ends with a concluding statement regarding the significance of the impact and any related need for mitigation measures (either none are required, or all potentially feasible mitigation measures are presented to reduce an identified significance of the impact after application of the mitigation measures (s): either implementation of the mitigation measure(s) would reduce the impact to a less-than-significant level, or the impact would remain significant and unavoidable after implementation of all potentially feasible mitigation measures.
+The impact discussion ends with a concluding statement regarding the significance of the impact and any related need for mitigation measures (either none are required, or all feasible mitigation measures are presented to reduce an identified significant effect).
+The description of mitigation measures concludes with a description of the significance of the impact after application of the mitigation measure(s): either implementation of the mitigation measure(s) would reduce the impact to a less-than-significant level, or the impact would remain significant and unavoidable after implementation of all feasible mitigation measures.

 The analysis of environmental impacts considers both the construction and operational phases associated with implementation of the Proposed Project.
-As required by CEQA Guidelines section 15126.2(a), direct, indirect, short-term, long-term, onsite, and/or off-site impacts are addressed, as appropriate, for the environmental issue area being analyzed.
+As required by section 15126.2(a) of the State CEQA Guidelines, direct, indirect, short-term, long-term, onsite, and/or off-site impacts are addressed, as appropriate, for the environmental issue area being analyzed.
 Depending on the significance criteria, the impact analysis may consist of a qualitative discussion, a quantitative analysis, or a combination of both.
 Detailed technical appendices are also provided for several technical sections, where appropriate, and can be located at the end of the document.